 Math Placement Exam

-The purpose of the MPE is to maximize student success in beginning mathematics courses, by placing the student in a course at an appropriate level.
-We do not want you to take a course that is too hard for you since repeating failed courses is a waste of money, and taking a course that you'd already mastered is also a waste of time and money.
+The purpose of the MPE is to maximize student success in beginning mathematics courses by placing the student in a course at an appropriate level.
+We do not want students to take a course that is too hard for them since repeating failed courses is a waste of money, and taking a course that students have already mastered is also a waste of time and money.

 Exceptions: The following students do NOT have to take the MPE: